Is Bicarbonate (HCO3-) an acid or base? Conjugate acid vs Conjugate base

 Also Read:– Is H2CO3 an acid or base?

 - Bicarbonate is used to maintain acid-base (pH buffering system) in the human body to counteract the activity of highly acidic digestive juices.

 - The salts of bicarbonate ions are used as leavening agents.

 - It is one of the important sinks in the carbon cycle.

 “Bicarbonate is an intermediate form in the deprotonation of carbonic acid.”
 Its acidity value is 10.3 and its basicity is 7.7.
-The nature of HCO3– is amphoteric means it either acts as an acid or as a base depends on some condition.
+The nature of HCO3– is amphoteric means it either acts as an acid or as a base depending on some conditions.

 - Is bicarbonate (HCO3–) acid or base?
-HCO3– can act as acid as well as base depends on the strength of reacting compound.
+HCO3– is both an acid and base, depending on the strength of reacting compound.